hl7au/au-fhir-base/pages/_includes/au-australianbusinessnumber-intro.md

 This identifier profile defines an Australian Business Number (ABN)[<sup>[1]</sup>](https://www.abr.business.gov.au/HelpAbnFormat.aspx){:target="_blank"} in an Australian context.

-The purpose of this profile is to provide national level agreement on core localised concepts.

-This profile does not force conformance to core localised concepts.
-It enables implementers and modellers to make their own rules, i.e. [profiling](http://hl7.org/fhir/profiling.html), about how to support these concepts for specific implementation needs.

 #### Extensions

 No extensions are used in this profile.

 #### Usage Notes

 When coding type, the preferred coding from the required [hl7VS-identifierType - AU Extended](ValueSet-au-v2-0203.html) value set is 'XX' (Organization identifier) sent with a text value 'ABN'.